-Temperature change brings about changes in the parameters in the infrared system, which will influence its image plane position and image quality.
-Therefore, athermalized design is needed.
-Generally, temperature change affects the infrared system in the following three ways:
+Temperature variation will result in changes in all parameters of the infrared system, which will influence its image plane position and image quality.
+Therefore, athermalized design is required.
+Generally, temperature affects the infrared system in the following three ways:

 1. The refractive indexes of the infrared optical components will change when the temperature changes.

-Under normal circumstances, the refractive indexes of the infrared optical components will change when temperature changes, which will cause a difference in the focal length of the lens or of the optical system.
+Under normal circumstances, the refractive indexes of the infrared optical components will change when temperature changes, which will change the focal length of the lens or the optical system.
 The temperature coefficients of infrared optical materials are much larger than those of ordinary optical glass.
 For instance, the temperature coefficient value of K9 glass is only 2.8x10-6C-1, while that of the single crystal germanium dn/dt (a commonly used material for making infrared lenses) is 396x10-6C-1, about 141 times larger than the former.
-Therefore, the influence of temperature on the refractive index is quite evident in an infrared system.
+Therefore, the influence of temperature on the refractive index is quite apparent in the infrared system.

 2. The radius of curvature and the center thickness of the infrared optical components will change when the temperature changes.

-This change is caused by the fact that the material of the components expands on heating and contract on cooling.
-It is related to the optical material’s linear thermal expansion coefficient (a0).
-When the temperature changes, its radius of curvature and center thickness will become:
+This change is caused by the fact that the material of the components expands on heating and contract on cooling, which is related to the optical material’s linear thermal expansion coefficient (a0).
+When the temperature changes, its radius of curvature and center thickness will turn into:

-3. The thermal effect of the lens cone material
+3. The thermal effect of the lens tube material

-When the temperature changes, the dimensions of the assembly material will change, which causes a change in the air spaces between the optical components.
+When the temperature changes, the dimensions of the assembly material will change, which will cause a change in the air gap between the optical components.
 Ultimately, it will influence the image quality.
-This change is related to the assembly material’s linear expansion coefficient.
+This change is associated with the assembly material’s linear expansion coefficient.